 Campbell, J. (1995).
 Assessing dangerousness.
 Newbury Park: Sage.
 Nicole R.

-The run away fight/flight mechanism that keeps us on guard plays a primary role on how people feel after episodes of high stress, both normal and abnormal.
-Career longevity depends upon developing healthy coping skills to deal with all life has to give including accumulated traumatic experiences.
-Feelings of frustration, irritability, lack of focus, chronic fatigue, and even depression can result from an over reliance on social media stimuli like an unfed addiction.
+The fight/flight mechanism that keeps us on guard plays a primary role on how people feel after episodes of high stress.
+Feelings of frustration, lack of focus, chronic fatigue, and even depression can result from an over reliance social media stimuli like an unfed addiction.

 The isolation felt by people in quarantine can leave the average person feeling numb and emotionally languished.
 Recently, I provided a zoom conference on the psychological impact of the coronavirus in November 2021 from my office at Whittier Rehabilitation Hospital in Westborough, MA.
 It was well attended, largely by people who are psychologically minded and aware of the points I endeavored to make.
 My target audience was the people who were struggling and vulnerable to decreased coping during covid-19 recovery.
 I am unsure we hit the mark I was hoping for with the target audience.